A thousand OSHA complaints filed in SC, only a handful cited

 Baker said every employer is contacted following a complaint.

-The pandemic altered some of the traditional investigative procedures like relying on video calling sites for interviews and on site visits but Baker said the is confident the complaints are being investigated thoroughly.
+The pandemic altered some of the traditional investigative procedures like relying on video calling sites for interviews, and on-site visits.
+But Baker said she is confident the complaints are being investigated thoroughly.

 “What we found is that most employers were really trying their level best.
 The number [of people who were cited] are the people who really weren’t,” she said.